 This is a fast, light and sturdy kayak.
 Its design evolved over hundreds of years as a fit-for-purpose hunting boat capable of fast acceleration, speed, manoeuvrability and ability to handle rough seas.
 Its lower volume means it lacks space for stowing kit for long distance trips but it performs well for day trips and can be used for light weight camping.
 Having said this, one of our boats was used on a 75 day solo ‘round Ireland’ expedition in 2014.
 The expedition was largely unsupported and the boat carried 10 days’ worth of food and all kit required.
 Careful packing and frugal thinking required.

 Light weight – fast acceleration, ease of portage and brilliant for lifting on to roof racks etc.

 Because each boat is built to suit the customer we do not have a set weight we can provide.
-However, an 18ft boat (5.5m) with a 21 inch (53cm) beam weighs just under 20kg/ 44lbs.
+However, a high volume, fully fitted out 18ft boat (5.5m) with a 21 inch (53cm) beam weighs under 20kg/ 44lbs.
 A shorter or narrower boat will be lighter, and vise versa.

 Skin on Frame boats are significantly lighter than similar sized composite boats and plastic boats.
 In the case above, a composite would average around 24-25kg, and a plastic boat would average around 28-30kg.